pmcavoy89/bubble-sort/README.md

 A list of commands can be found below to run.
 I give a short description of what each command does.

 * `npm start` - runs a sample sort using hardcoded values.
+* `npm test` - runs the tests to ensure the list is sorted.

 ## Features / ToDo